timbru31/SilkSpawners/README.md

 ingredients:
 - A,IRON_FENCE

-# Should spawners be stackable
+# Should spawners be unstackable
 spawnersUnstackable: false

 # Should the egg be consumed when the spawner is changed with it